-Curated by Dan Devening, this exhibition includes work by Alejandro Acierto, Kayla Anderson, Jeffrey Austin, James Britt, John Browe, Marian Carow, Melissa Cook, Marcelo Eli, Brent Fogt, Deirdre Fox, Victoria Fuller, Azadeh Gholizadeh, Stephanie Graham, Yvette Kaiser Smith, Kelly Lloyd, Stacza Lipinski, Fidencio Martinez, Randall Miller, Connie Noyes, Injung Oh, Suzanne Torres, Melissa Weber, and Gwendolyn Zabicki
+The Center Program is a six-month intensive program led by Director of Education Mike Nourse, designed for a group of artists who are charged to create new works while connecting with a peers, and presenting progress to visiting professionals.
+This year's program culminates with "New Business," curated by Dan Devening, and includes work by Alejandro Acierto, Kayla Anderson, Miguel Aguilar, Jeffrey Austin, James Britt, John Browe, Marian Carow, Mel Cook, Marcelo Eli, Brent Fogt, Deirdre Fox, Victoria Fuller, Azadeh Gholizadeh, Stephanie Graham, Yvette Kaiser Smith, Kelly Lloyd, Stacza Lipinski, Fidencio Martinez, Randall Miller, Injung Oh, Suzanne Torres, Melissa Weber, and Gwendolyn Zabicki

 Ground Floor is an ongoing biennial project that brings together work by Chicago’s most promising emerging talent, offering a single destination to see work by diverse artists that deserve to be supported.